Quilting Images

 Photo Inspired Landscape Quilts

-Learn the latest techniques for printing photos onto fabric using one from my collection of landscapes or one of your own.
-Learn the role that scanners, digital cameras, photo software and printers play to get crisp, richly colored images on fabric.
+Print a landscape photo onto fabric.
 Use the latest products to make your fabric images soft, washable, and lightfast.
 Learn how to extend your quilt outward from your landscape photo using an easy, new technique.
 Blend your fabrics with your photo in such a way that viewers will wonder just where your photo ends and the fabric begins.
 We’ll finish with a discussion of wonderful embellishment techniques and quilting possibilities.
+Supply List

+Poster quilts make great gifts for babies, young people or commemorating a special place or event.
 Make your own poster sized quilt.
 Combine the latest techniques for printing photos onto fabric with a new technique for adding large, graphic text shapes to your quilt top.
-Choose an image from my collection or bring one of your own to print.
+Choose your inspiration photo from my collection or bring one of your own to print.
 Create your own wording and then use my new method for making a bold, seamless fabric word or phrase.
 This can be a sewing or no-sewing workshop.
 Students can begin sewing a poster quilt in class or take home the ingredients for making one or a series of unique poster quilts.
+Supply List